filecoin-project/lily/schemas/README.md

 # Schema Definitions

-This directory and its subdirectories holds the scripts for creating TimescaleDB database schemas compatible with the visor data model defined by the structs in the `models` package.
+This directory and its subdirectories holds the scripts for creating TimescaleDB database schemas compatible with the lily data model defined by the structs in the `models` package.

 The data model and the corresponding database schemas are versioned using a `major` version number plus a `patch` number.
 For example `0.28`.
 Schemas with different major versions are not compatible with one another.
 Manual data migration is required to transition from one major version to another.

 Patches are applied on top of the base schema for a major version and contain only additive, non-breaking changes with no data migration.
-This ensures patches are safe and can be applied by visor automatically.
+This ensures patches are safe and can be applied by lily automatically.
 Some examples of additive, non-migration patches are adding a new table or view or adding field comments.

-Patches must be fully backwards compatible so that a database can be upgraded by a new version of visor without breaking an older version of visor that is using the same major schema version.
+Patches must be fully backwards compatible so that a database can be upgraded by a new version of lily without breaking an older version of lily that is using the same major schema version.

 Changes that are not suitable for patches include adding an index or column (even if nullable), changing a column type (may require long migrations and database unavailability), removing a table, renaming a table or column.